mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 - `sidebarFooter`: allows you to add footer content in the sidebar.

 - `branding`: allows you to pass in your own component in the branding section.
-The component receives the `branding` object defined in the `AppProvider` (merged with any branding overrides defined in the `DashboardLayout`) as a prop.

 {{"demo": "DashboardLayoutSlots.js", "height": 400, "iframe": true}}